-Promoted by scarcity or abundance, trade is one of the most essential cultural behaviors that has promoted contact and variously transformed African communities of different time periods.
-Historical and archaeological evidence points to the existence, on the one hand, of intra-African trade and, on the other, of external trade between Africa and those outside the continent.
-Traditionally, however, internal trade, particularly that involving perishable and organic commodities such as grain and cattle, has until now been very difficult to identify due to a lack of well-resolved documentation techniques.
-By comparison, that some objects such as glass beads, ceramics, and porcelain are high-temperature process products with a high survival rate makes external trade easily visible archaeologically.
-With the aid of case studies from Africa’s different regions, can standard historical and archaeological sources be combined with scientific techniques to document the dynamics of precolonial African trade of various time periods and geographies.
+Promoted by necessity, scarcity, and/or abundance, trade is one of the most essential cultural behaviors that promoted contact and exchange of ideas, commodities, and services between individuals and communities and variously transformed African societies of different regions and time periods.
+Anthropological, historical (including historical linguistics), and archaeological evidence points to the existence, on the one hand, of intra-African trade and, on the other, of external trade between Africa and those outside the continent.
+Traditionally, however, trade and exchange involving perishable and organic commodities such as grain and cattle have until now been very difficult to identify due to a lack of well-resolved documentation techniques.
+By comparison, that some objects such as metal artifacts, glass beads, ceramics, and porcelain are pyrotechnological products, with a high survival rate that makes their trade and exchange easily visible archaeologically.
+Given the well-known regional differences across the continent, it is essential to combine multiple sources and techniques, in a multipronged way, to provide a dynamic picture of the mechanics of precolonial African trade and exchange of various time periods and geographies.

 Analogical arguments are central to and pervasive within archaeological discourse.
 Within these arguments, ethnographic analogies are often seen as being particularly problematic exercises in essentialism, which unthinkingly cast reified ethnographic schema back in time and thus perpetuate ideas about primitive indigenes, awaiting colonial contact to emerge from ahistorical primordial obscurity.
 The shadow of 19th-century social evolutionism, in which forager communities (not participating in agriculture and leading nomadic lifestyles) were represented as particularly primitive, has cast a pall of suspicion over ethnographic analogical models—especially as forager communities continue to feature prominently in such models to this day.